What is the Association of Tenancy Relations Officers (ATRO) ?

 ATRO aims to promote best practice in the use of local authority powers and duties to enforce rights and maintain standards in private sector housing in England and Wales.

-ATRO will endeavor to achieve this by:
+ATRO will endeavour to achieve this by:

 1. Providing support and training to individual members to ensure high standards of:

 - education and training

 - on issues relating to private sector housing

 - to raise awareness and encourage use of local authority enforcement powers.

 Membership of ATRO is currently free as is attendance at our members’ AGM

 The ATRO 2023 AGM took place on line on Thursday 15 June.
 Our speaker was Dr, Julie Rugg of the Centre for Housing Policy at the University of York, who provided us with a an interesting and thought provoking briefing about recent research into the private rented sector in the context of the Renters (Reform) Bill as well as talking about her work in relation to landlord criminality.